Polycystic Ovary Syndrome (PCOS)

 The authors speculated that acupuncture may generate these benefits through having a positive effect on the sympathetic nervous system, as well as the hormonal and neuroendocrine systems.

-Our patients’ experience also tells us that acupuncture may well help you in the following ways:
+Our patients’ experience also tells us that acupuncture and Chinese herbs may well help you in the following ways:

 - By improving menstrual cycle regularity and quality